adishavit/argh/README.md

   cout << '\t' << param.first << " : " << param.second << endl;
 ```

-By default options are assumed to be boolean flags.
+By default, options are assumed to be boolean flags.
 When this is not what you want, there are several ways to specify when an option is a parameter with an associated value.

 Specify **`PREFER_PARAM_FOR_UNREG_OPTION`** mode to interpret *any* `<option> <non-option>` as `<parameter-name> <parameter-value>`: